AndrewCRMartin/JSAV/README.md

 - `nocolour` or `nocolor` - Repeated residues are not coloured
 - `toggleDotify` - Display a checkbox to toggle the dotify mode
 - `toggleNocolour` or `toggleNocolor` - Display a checkbox to toggle the nocolour-dotify mode
+- `fasta`          - Create a FASTA export button
+- `fastaLabel`     - Label for FASTA export button
+- `consensus`      - Display consensus sequence
+- `colourScheme` or `colorScheme`   - Default colour scheme - valid options depend on the css, but are currently taylor, clustal, zappo, hphob, helix, strand, turn, buried
+- `selectColour` or `selectColor`  - Display a pull-down to choose the colour scheme.
+- `colourChoices` or `colorChoices`  - Array of colour scheme names - only used if the user has added to the CSS

 CSS Control